·

 Use thin black frames for your botanical prints or photos to add a sharp, modern line that breaks up the neutral walls.
 This “graphic” touch ensures the room feels contemporary and well-defined rather than too soft or washed out.

 Black frames act as a visual anchor that coordinates perfectly with your dark metal light fixtures and stone flooring.
-It is a simple and effective way to introduce a touch of “polished” style to your Earthy Dining Room Design Inspirations.
+It is a simple and effective way to introduce a touch of “polished” style to your earthy dining room designs.

 26#.
 Inset Wall Niches for Vases

-If you’re remodeling, carve out small rectangular niches into the wall to provide a dedicated, recessed space for a single clay vase.
-This structural detail adds a sense of architectural honesty and “built-in” quality that feels very custom.
+If you are remodeling, carve out small rectangular niches into the wall to provide a dedicated, recessed space for a single clay vase.
+This structural detail adds a sense of architectural honesty and “built-in” quality that feels exceptionally custom.

 27#.
 Subtle Earth-Tone Paint Palettes